thillRobot/ros_workshop/module6/tutorial6_turtlebot3_navigation/tutorial6b_publish_goal.md

 ```
 roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:='$(find tutorial6)\maps\tutorial6.yaml'
 ```

-## Part 5 - Goals and Status

-The _Pose Estimate_ and _2D Nav_ buttons in RVIZ are useful for testing but are not suitable for most robotic applications.
-This section will show how to publish and subcribed to the relevant topics using a custom C++ node as the interface to ROS navigation.

 ### Tutorial Complete:
 After completing _Tutorial 6 - Turtlebot3 Simulator_, you are ready to learn about ... more ROS!